A guide to Montréal’s seasonal outdoor markets and spaces

 This article was updated on May 7, 2019.

 In summer, seasonal outdoor markets and spaces seem to pop up throughout the city.
 Artisans, producers and farmers offer local fresh produce and handmade creations to Montréal natives and visitors alike.
 It’s the perfect time to fill up your shopping basket, or your suitcase, with great finds.

-Life is good on the shores of the St. Lawrence!
-In its third year, the Old Port’s Marché des Éclusiers celebrates local artisans, farmers and producers.
+Life is good on the shores of the St. Lawrence River!
+In its fourth year, the Old Port’s Marché des Éclusiers celebrates local artisans, farmers and producers.
 Go there for grocery shopping (Thursdays from 2 p.m. to 7 p.m. and Saturdays from 9 a.m. to 2 p.m.) or simply to enjoy a drink and a bite to eat on the magnificent waterfront patio.
 Mark it in your calendar not only for the balmy summer evenings but fun events like the taco competition (June 9 and August 10) and the barbecues: Israeli (June 9), Korean (June 29) and Texan (August 24).

 Where: 400 De la Commune Street West

 Each week be sure to stock up on healthy, seasonal, local, and fresh food products.

 L’Autre Marché, which brings producers and consumers closer together, has four Montréal locations: Angus Market, Prince-Arthur Market, Marché du Vieux and Cité-Rive and Marronniers Markets.
 Go to pick up breads and pastries, fruits and vegetables, meat, cheeses, fine herbs, spreads, maple products, jewelry, decorative items, and more.
 It also features events for kids as well as culinary and horticultural workshops.

 When and where: from May to October 2019 (click on each market for more information on days open, hours of operation, and locations)